panajachel guatemala lake atitlanPin

 • (and a few others I can’t spell or pronounce!

-Here’s the Google link to the map of Lake Atitlan so you can see all the little towns yourself.
+If you go to Google, you can find a map of Lake Atitlan so you can see all the little towns yourself.
 You’ll also see how easy it is to just hop on a boat and head to any of them!

 All towns are lovely and have their own vibe and feel.